Living on your own can be difficult at times, and it can feel impossible to know how to stop feeling lonely in your own company.

 "Do you have a skill that could be put to use?
 For example, if you know a thing or two about accountancy - could you be a treasurer?
 Or do you like to chat?
 Could you be a telephone befriender and support someone who is feeling very isolated?"

-There are so many online groups and clubs that exist on social media, and you might find that many more have popped up because of the pandemic.
+There are so many online groups and senior chat rooms that exist on social media as well as YouTubers who can sometimes feel like your friends.
 Start by using a search engine like Google to search for online communities of like-minded people who might be feeling lonely too.

-"There are many meet up groups (who have been moving to socially distanced methods during this time); and forums and discussion places like the Yours FitMind50 group or gransnet.
-Do you have a particular interest and or would like to learn more or share your knowledge - join online groups about a particular subject that interests you ie. History, music or crafts.
+"There are many meetup groups and forums and discussion places like the Yours FitMind50 group or gransnet.
+Do you have a particular interest and or would like to learn more or share your knowledge - join online groups about a particular subject that interests you such as history, music or crafts.

-"There are also platforms that you can use to stay in contact with friends and family, such as Facebook and WhatsApp – on most of these platforms you can use video calling, which is another great way to ‘see’ friends and family from a distance, whether you're still isolating, or they live far away."
+"There are also platforms that you can use to stay in contact with friends and family, such as Facebook and WhatsApp.
+On most of these platforms, you can use video calling, which is another great way to ‘see’ friends and family from a distance, if they live far away."
+Facebook is fairly simple to use and before you know it, you'll be connecting with old friends and distant family.

-You can also make friends in the real world too, through online groups such as www.meetup.com where you can find out all about events and clubs in your local area (post-lockdown of course).
+You can also make friends in the real world too, through online groups such as meetup.com where you can find out all about events and clubs in your local area.
 Whether you’re passionate about walking, crafts, reading, or anything in between, you’re sure to meet like-minded people.
-Men might benefit from joining www.menssheds.org.uk which organises workshops and projects in giant shared sheds!
+Men might benefit from joining menssheds.org.uk which organises workshops and projects in giant shared sheds!

-Some shops and attractions may still be closed at the minute, but nature isn’t.
-Head outdoors and you’ll be amazed at how many families, dog walkers and individuals are getting a spot of fresh air and improve your physical health.
+Walking is one of the best wellbeing activities we can do for ourselves, especially if we're outside.
+Head outdoors and you’ll be amazed at how many families, dog walkers and individuals are getting a spot of fresh air and improving their physical health.
 These people are generally much more open to chatting with strangers – say a friendly hello and get a conversation going.
+If you need a bit of motivation to head out on a walk, then there's no better method of encouragement than getting a dog.
+Getting a dog brings many benefits.
+From providing some companionship to helping you be more active, we think having a four-legged friend is a great idea to combat loneliness.

-"There are many opportunities at the moment to spark up a conversation with strangers" says Amy.
-"For instance – in the queue for the supermarket.
-Whilst socially distanced, you can strike up conversation with someone in the queue- talk about the weather!
+"There are many opportunities to spark up a conversation with strangers," says Amy.
+"For instance – in the queue for the supermarket, you can strike up a conversation with someone in the queue, talk about the weather!
 Give someone a compliment (I love your dress!)
 Small opening comments can get people chatting."

-If you find it hard to get out and about or you're shielding because of health problems, you could join a support community like www.elefriends.org.uk where you can build friendships and chat with people about how you are feeling from the comfort of your own home – perfect if you can’t get out and about.
+If you find it hard to get out and about because of health problems, you could join a support community like elefriends.org.uk where you can build friendships and chat with people about how you are feeling from the comfort of your own home – perfect if you can’t get out and about.
 Don’t forget, Yours also has a FitMind50 Facebook group where readers are always looking to have a good chat.

 "Everyone is different!
 Do what suits you best - Do you want to call on the telephone?
 Or see each other in your own environment using video calling or maybe emailing suits you better?